 Dogs, unlike their catty counterparts, are not carnivores.
 But they're not like your normal omnivores, either.
 For tens of thousands of years, these opportunistic scavengers have devoured anything and everything, as long as it fulfilled their basic dietary requirements.
 Dogs are best described as carnivorous omnivores.
 They don't need to eat grass or vegetable matter from the garden anymore because most commercial dog foods are nutritionally complete.
 But dogs aren't nutritionists they just know what they like.
 Their natural instincts tell them that grass can be eaten, so they eat it.

 Vets still aren't sure if dogs eat grass because they feel sick or if their stomachs get upset after they have eaten the grass.
 One theory suggests that there's something in grass that does stimulate the urge to vomit.
 Another theory suggests that when ingested, the grass blade tickles the throat and stomach lining; this sensation, in turn, may cause the dog to vomit, again we don’t really know.

 So, when you think about it, grass munching isn’t that bad at all, just be aware that when grass has been treated with insecticides, herbicides, or other chemicals it can be very hazardous to your dog.
 Avoiding letting your dog eat grass in public places is a good idea as some areas could have been treated with these type of chemicals.

-In conclusion.
-We hope you have found these FAQ useful and that they have dispelled some of the myth surrounding complete pet foods.
+We hope you have found these FAQ useful and that they have dispelled some of the myths surrounding complete pet foods.
 The internet has a lot to answer for!
 While there are a huge number of excellent websites and forums where owners can source accurate and informative information, there are also some which contain misleading and inaccurate information.
 And where this information is put forward as fact with little or no scientific evidence to support it; it is misleading.